Peakboard/peakboard-templates.github.io/_templates/Rating-Terminal-For-Hotels/en.md

 ---
 layout: article
-title: Hotel rating terminal with output e-mail
+title: Hotel rating terminal with e-mail notification
 description:
   - Use Peakboard to give your customers or visitors the opportunity to rate you.
-You can have these ratings sent to you quickly and easily directly by email.
+Get your reviews directly by e-mail.
 lang: en
 weight: 1000
 isDraft: true